usnistgov/FIPS201/_FIPS201/system.md

 [^DPC]: The cardholder may authenticate with the PIV Card or a derived PIV credential.

-The relying system depends on an authorization data component that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
+The relying subsystem depends on authorization mechanisms that define the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
 An example of this is an Access Control List (ACL) associated with a file on a computer system.